allenai/vampire/README.md

 This script will tokenize your data, and save the resulting output into the specified `serialization-dir`.

-Alternatively, under `https://s3-us-west-2.amazonaws.com/allennlp/datasets/ag-news/preprocessed.tar", we have a tar file containing a pre-processed AG news data (with vocab size set to 30K).
+### (Optional) Download preprocessed data

-Run
+Alternatively, you can download a tar file containing a pre-processed AG news data (with vocab size set to 30K).

 ```bash
 curl -Lo examples/ag/ag.tar \